gen-x13/LeveL-8/README.md

   There is only one version available:
   - 🇬🇧 **English version**: Includes English commentary (`-en`).

-- **🛠 Tech Stack:** Python, Gymnasium, Numpy, Logging, Pickle, Matplotlib, Random.
+- **🛠 Tech Stack:** Python, Gymnasium, Numpy, Logging, Matplotlib, Random.
 - **⏳ Time to complete:** 2/3 hours for each practice.

 ### **💭 My thoughts on this project:**